-Mr. Griggs regularly advises clients on the enforceability of restrictive covenants and non-compete agreements in Texas, and has substantial experience in drafting enforceable agreements and related documents.
+Mr. Griggs regularly advises clients on the enforceability of restrictive covenants and non-compete agreements and has substantial experience in drafting enforceable agreements and related documents.
 Mr. Griggs also litigates non-competition cases on behalf of companies, including cases that involve claims for breach of contract, misappropriation of trade secrets, and breaches of duties of loyalty.
-Recent experience includes obtaining a Temporary Restraining Order and Temporary Injunction in state district court in Austin to prohibit staffing services employees from soliciting their former employer’s clients in violation of the former employees’ non-solicitation agreements (2014), and obtaining a Temporary Restraining Order, Temporary Injunction, and Permanent Injunction in the United States District Court for the Western District of Texas, Del Rio Division, against a former senior level banking industry executive.
+Representative experience includes obtaining a Temporary Restraining Order and Temporary Injunction in state court to prohibit employees from soliciting their former employer’s clients in violation of the former employees’ non-solicitation agreements, and obtaining a Temporary Restraining Order, Temporary Injunction, and Permanent Injunction in federal court against a former senior level banking industry executive.

-On a daily basis, Mr. Griggs advises companies on their rights and obligations on under federal and state employment laws, including Title VII, the ADEA, the ADA, OSHA, the WARN Act, the FMLA, the NLRA, the Texas Labor Code, and local fair employment practice ordinances.
-The advice and representation includes defending employers in agency proceedings before the EEOC, the Department of Labor, the NLRB, and the Texas Workforce Commission, including the Civil Rights Division of the TWC.
+Mr. Griggs advises companies on their rights and obligations under federal and state employment laws, including Title VII, the ADEA, the ADA, OSHA, the WARN Act, the FMLA, the NLRA, and their state and law equivalents.
+The advice and representation includes defending employers in agency proceedings before the EEOC, the Department of Labor, the NLRB, and state and local agencies.
 When post-agency litigation arises, Mr. Griggs defends employers in employment litigation before state and federal courts in Texas and other states.
-Recent non-trial results include obtaining summary judgment on behalf of a large fitness company in a significant FMLA case in the United States District Court for the Western District of Texas, San Antonio Division (2014); obtaining dismissal of a Title VII discrimination and retaliation case filed against a national resort company in the United States District Court for the Western District of Texas, San Antonio Division (2013), obtaining summary judgments for a banking company in in race, national origin, and pregnancy discrimination cases filed in the United States District Court for the Northern (Dallas), Southern (Houston), and Western (San Antonio) Districts of Texas (2012 and 2011), and obtaining summary judgment on behalf of a large clothing retail company in a worker’s compensation retaliation case filed in state district court in El Paso (2012).
+Recent non-trial results include obtaining summary judgment on behalf of a large national airline company in a an FMLA case in federal court, obtaining summary judgment for an energy company in a race and national origin discrimination case , obtaining summary judgment for a fitness company in a high profile FMLA case , obtaining dismissal of a Title VII discrimination and retaliation case filed against a national resort company , obtaining three different summary judgments for a banking company in race, national origin, and pregnancy discrimination, and obtaining summary judgment on behalf of a large clothing retail company in a worker’s compensation retaliation case.

-Throughout his career, Mr. Griggs has served as trial and/or appellate counsel in a number of cases that have generated both published and unpublished opinions from Texas state appellate courts and the United States Court of Appeals for the Fifth Circuit.
+Throughout his career, Mr. Griggs has served as trial and/or appellate counsel in a number of cases that have generated both published and unpublished opinions from appellate courts.
 Published opinions that are routinely cited and relied upon include: